tra38/Paranoia-Site-Generator/README.md

 ## Archived Content
 - [PLN Forums](http://tra38.github.io/Paranoia-Site-Generator/index.html)
   - Data is from 2003 to 2006.
-Searching is currnetly disabled due to performance reasons - will attempt to fix.
+Searching is currently disabled due to performance reasons - will attempt to fix.
 - [PLN Items](https://tra38.github.io/Paranoia-Site-Generator/items.html)
    - The first set of items are 'suggested' items that were proposed by forum users for use in the Paranoia-Live forum game, followed by a second set of 'implemented' items that were actually avaliable in the forum game.
 Some items have been both suggested and implemented (you can find them by searching the table - 'Plasma Generator' and 'Insta-Code' are good examples).
 Searching is enabled for this table, as it won't hurt performance at all.
 - [PLN Societies](https://tra38.github.io/Paranoia-Site-Generator/societies.html)